lexie23c/Hivebets/docs/getting-started/the-problem.md

 ## The Gap

-**HiveBets solves this by creating structured prediction markets** that allow traders to:
+**Hivebets solves this by creating structured prediction markets** that allow traders to:

 Express conviction on specific price targets\
 Define risk upfront (max 0.5 BNB per market)\